re-rxjs/react-rxjs/README.md

   )
 }
 ```
-Accepts: A factory function that returns an Observable.
+Accepts: A factory function that receives a key and returns an Observable.

 Returns `[1, 2]`

-1. A React Hook function with the same parameters as the factory function.
+1. A React Hook function that takes a key as a parameter.
 This hook
 will yield the latest update from the observable returned from the factory function.
 If the Observable doesn't synchronously emit a value upon the first subscription, then
 the hook will leverage React Suspense while it's waiting for the first value.